tompave/fun_with_flags/README.md

 Since FunWithFlags depends on Elixir `>= 1.8`, there is [no need to explicitly declare the application](https://github.com/elixir-lang/elixir/blob/v1.4/CHANGELOG.md#application-inference).

+If you need to customize how the `:fun_with_flags` application is loaded and started, refer to the [Application Start Behaviour](#application-start-behaviour) section, below in this document.

 ## Configuration

 The library can be configured in host applications through Mix and the `config.exs` file.
 This example shows some default values: